 Ooh, look, another responsive web design statistic.
 But what does a ‘mobile-first’ approach actually mean?

 It means that more companies are now focused on designing, or redesigning, their website for smaller screens first (mobile responsive design), before moving up to larger screens such as laptops, desktops computers, and TVs.

 It’s not surprising to hear, especially since mobile web browsing surpassed desktop web browsing some years back.

-[clickToTweet tweet=”More brands are adopting to a mobile-first approach when it comes to web design.” quote=”More brands are adopting to a mobile-first approach when it comes to web design.”]
+[clickToTweet tweet=”More brands are adapting to a mobile-first approach when it comes to web design.” quote=”More brands are adapting to a mobile-first approach when it comes to web design.”]

 Additionally, Google themselves are moving more towards a mobile-first index approach.